craigmcnamara/sidekiq-later/README.md

 # Sidekiq::Later

 Informal asynchronous method dispatching backed by sidekiq.
-Like the `.delay` method, but instead of serializing an instance this is strictly class name and primary key dispatching with support for simple simple positional args.
+Like the `.delay` method, but instead of serializing an instance to YAML in Redis, this is strictly class name and primary key dispatching and only supports simple simple positional args.

 ## Installation